NadezdaPL/learn-new-skills/README.md

 **Animation:**

-All links and buttons in the project become have opacipy when hovered over with the mouse.
+All links and buttons in the project have opacipy when hovered over with the mouse.

 **Project improvement plans:**